MicrosoftDocs/MigrationPlaybookContent/README.md

       placeholders for future features.

 ### 2. caseStudies
 This section contains case studies of how other companies have benefited from migrating to Microsoft SQL technologies.
 Each item in this section has a single property `filelocation` whose value references a file within the `caseStudies` folder.
-The value is in relation to the `caseStudies` folder so it should *_NOT_* include any part of the path from the root of the repository to the `caseStudies` folder.
+The value is in relation to the `caseStudies` folder so it should ***not*** include any part of the path from the root of the repository to the `caseStudies` folder.
 ```
 ...
   {